Reclassifying Feynman integrals as special functions

 the coefficients can also be defined as special functions, and original FIs serve as generating functions for these special functions.

-2) The singularities of FIs are determined by Landau equations, but these equations are usually very hard to solve.
+(2) The singularities of FIs are determined by Landau equations, but these equations are usually very hard to solve.
 Alternatively, singularities can be identified as a subset of poles in differential equations, say $A_i$ in Eq.~\eqref{eq:DEs}.
 Spurious poles can be ruled out by inspecting their monodromy groups, as those groups associated with spurious poles act trivially on master integrals.
-Branch cuts are usually identified by studying the Feynman prescription $i 0^+$ in propagators, although this is not always an easy way to tackle the problem, especially when some of the propagators are replaced by delta functions.
-The bottom line is that we can use \texttt{AMFlow} to compute some points around a branch point, so that we can fully determine the asymptotic expansion at the point and thus determine the corresponding branch cut.
+Branch cuts are usually identified by studying the Feynman prescription $\text{i} 0^+$ in propagators, although this is not always an easy way to tackle the problem, especially when some of the propagators are replaced by delta functions.
+The bottom line is that we can use AMFlow to compute some points around a branch point, so that we can fully determine the asymptotic expansion at the point and thus determine the corresponding branch cut.

-3) With differential representation, boundary conditions and singular structures discussed above, we can obtain series expansion at any desired point by analytic continuation.
+(3) With differential representation, boundary conditions and singular structures discussed above, we can obtain series expansion at any desired point by analytic continuation.

-4) Relations among FIs have been explored by the means of integration by parts (IBP) identities.
-However, it is not yet clear whether IBP identities exhausted all possibilities.
+(4) Relations among FIs have been explored by the means of integration by parts identities.
+However, it is not yet clear whether integration by parts identities exhausted all possibilities.
 Furthermore, there can be more relations among coefficients after $\epsilon$ expansion shown in Eq.~\eqref{eq:Exp}, as hinted by the study of multiple polylogarithms.
 Unfortunately, there is currently no efficient way to identify these relations.
-As \texttt{AMFlow} can compute the coefficients to high precision, we can at least explore their relations by PSLQ algorithm.
+As AMFlow can compute the coefficients to high precision, we can at least explore their relations by PSLQ algorithm.